MaelaGLG/Project-UrbaSante/src/README.md

 # Scripts Directory
 This folder contains the scripts used in the project.
 These scripts perform different tasks, including data processing, creation of indicators, formatting and developing an R Shiny App.

-# Structure and description
 The scripts are organized into three main folders, each serving a specific role in the data processing pipeline.
 Below is a breakdown of each folder’s purpose:

 # 1- Row --> Intermediate
-Purpose: This folder contains the scripts that process the raw data.
-The output of each code is an indicator.
+Purpose: This folder contains the scripts that process the raw data and create the indicators.
+Structure: The folder is organized by folders for each determinant, where each determinant folder has the scripts used for the creation of the indicators of this determinant.
+Each script creates the indicator and exports it.

 # 2- Intermediate --> Formatted
+Purpose: This folder contains the scripts that format the indicators that need extra formatting.
+Structure: The folder is organized by folders for each determinant, where each determinant folder has the scripts used for the creation of the indicators of this determinant.
+Each script creates the indicator and exports it.

 # 3- Formatted --> Final